Daniel-Liu-c0deb0t/block-aligner/README.md

 a random insert of length 100).
 Small means that the calculated block is fixed in size, with a side length of 16.

-The important thing to note is that speed does not deteriorate too much when there are long inserts, and having an uncapped block size only incurs a small performance penalty vs fixed block size.
-Note that the accuracy is ~100% for no insert, and drops to ~95% with inserts, for sequence length = 1000, an insert of length 100, and 100 random mutations.
+Note that the accuracy is ~100% for no insert, and drops to >95% with large inserts.
+This was measured from random sequences of lengths = 100, 1000, or 10000, insert lengths = 10% of
+sequence lengths, and varying mutation rates from 10% to 50% of the sequence length.
+The tradeoff for this high accuracy is speed, as when there are long insertions, the block needs to grow a lot to handle the gap.
 This should be very promising vs previous adaptive banding approaches.
 Note that the task here is global alignment, which should be harder than X-drop because the block needs to make it all the way to the end of both strings without getting off track.